vngantk/myportfolio/README.md

 ## Overview

-This repository contains the code for my Personal Portfolio Website, an assignment for my course.
-The website is built using ExpressJS, with EJS as the templating engine.
+This repository contains the code for my Personal Portfolio Website, an assignment for my Web Application Development course.
+The website is built using NoteJS and ExpressJS, and with EJS as the templating engine.

+Please note that most of the textual contents in this website are fictitious, and some of them were even generated using AI.
+So, they only serve for the purpose of illustration only, and should not be taken literally.

 ## Features